FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 It enables `pip` installing select functionalities from a module, instead of the whole.
 Entry points also provide the module developer how these functionalities ought to be exposed to the environment, e.g. their name and own configuration.

-Conceptually, there are 5 key players that you should keep track off:
+Conceptually, there are five key players that you should keep track off:

 - the **target functionality** is the entity that we want to _expose_ to the NOMAD base installation.
 In our case, this will amount to our parser class, which typically is a child class of `MatchingParser`.
 It may use `configurations` parameters passed along via the nomad settings.
 - the **entry point** (instance of `EntryPoint`) is responsible for _registering_ the target functionality.
 It therefore also retains metadata like its name, a description and most importantly, the file matching directives.
 It is typically located in the `__init__.py` of the relevant functionality folder (see folder structure).